 - Reserved seats on all InterCity journeys

-- InterRail Pass for the duration of the holiday (European residents only)
+- InterRail Pass for unlimited rail travel during holiday (European residents only)

-- Hotels close to stations - easy access for travel using rail pass
+- Hotels ideally located close to stations for easy access to explore

 Day 1 – London to Aachen

-Depart on Eurostar at lunchtime from London St Pancras to Brussels, then onwards by high speed train to Aachen where we have an overnight stay.
+Mid-morning departure on Eurostar from London St Pancras to Brussels, then onwards by high speed train to Aachen where we have an overnight stay.

 Day 2 – Onwards to Dresden

-Leaving Aachen we travel eastwards to Dresden.
-We stay for 4 nights in this historic city and the hotel provides a city transport pass which is valid during our stay.
+Leaving Aachen after breakfast we travel eastwards to Dresden.
+We stay for 4 nights in this historic city, where our hotel will provide a city transport pass which is valid during our stay.

 Day 3 – Dresden Area Narrow Gauge